 A member of staff who is reporting that they are experiencing work-related stress or prior to returning to work from sickness absence relating to work-related stress, will be invited to a meeting with the HR manager.
-A stress risk assessment (Appendix 1) will be undertaken with the employee and a date for review agreed.
+A stress risk assessment, based on the HSE, will be undertaken with the employee and a date for review agreed.
 The stress risk assessment meeting may also have the employee's line manager in attendance.

-Reasonable adjustments will be considered as part of managing the stress the employee is experiencing.
+Interventions will be considered as part of managing the stress the employee is experiencing.
 These may include, but are not limited to: